-Internal Family Systems
+Internal Family Systems & Parts-Work Therapy Perth

-What is IFS?
+What is Internal Family Systems?

-Internal Family Systems (IFS) Therapy is a compassionate and evidence-based approach that helps individuals understand and harmonise the different parts of their inner world.
-Originally developed to address trauma, IFS is now widely used to treat a range of issues, including anxiety, depression, and relationship challenges.
-This method promotes self-awareness and self-compassion by guiding you to explore and heal the parts of yourself that may feel conflicted or overwhelmed.
+Internal Family Systems (IFS) Therapy, or parts-work, is a compassionate and evidence-based approach that helps individuals understand and harmonise the different parts of their inner world.
+Originally developed to address trauma, IFS is now widely used to support a range of issues, including anxiety, depression, and relationship challenges.

 • IFS provides a compassionate framework for processing grief, allowing individuals to navigate complex emotions with greater ease.